I have another question from my studies involving Isaiah:

 "There are sixty queens and eighty concubines, and virgins without number" (Song of Solomon 6:8).

 The problem is that there is no evidence in any of the passages to prove that the Hebrew at the time of its writing did not refer to a woman who did not have sexual relations with a man.

-In Isaiah 7:14, notice that the emphasis is on the mother, a virigin, but no mention is may of the father.
+In Isaiah 7:14, notice that the emphasis is on the mother, a virgin, but no mention is made of the father.
 This is unusual in Israelite culture.

 When the Old Testament was translated to Greek by the Jewish scholars 200 years before Christ, they chose the Greek word parthenos to translate 'almah in Isaiah 7:14.
 Parthenos is the Greek word for virgin, a young woman who has not had sexual relations.